jlleongarcia/jlleongarcia/content/blog/tinker-firebat.md

 #     external: true #optional
 ```

+> Make sure to add your private ip of the server to be able to access it in trusted domains

 {{< /details >}}

+{{< callout type="info" >}}
+  Remember the 3-2-1 backup rule
+{{< /callout >}}

+{{< details title="More about 3-2-1 Back-Ups 📌" closed="true" >}}

+The 3-2-1 backup rule is a widely recommended strategy for ensuring data safety and recovery in case of failure or disaster.
+The rule suggests that you should:

+* Keep 3 copies of your data: This includes the original data and two backups.
+Having multiple copies helps prevent total data loss.

+* Store the backups on 2 different media types: This could include external hard drives, cloud storage, or USB drives.
+Using different media types reduces the risk of failure, as different storage media are less likely to fail at the same time.

+* Keep 1 copy offsite: One of the backup copies should be stored offsite (e.g., cloud storage or a remote location) to protect against local disasters such as fires, floods, or theft.

+By following the 3-2-1 rule, you significantly **minimize the risk of losing important data**.

+{{< /details >}}

 ### FireBat MiniPC as Media Server

+You can also install regular apps in your server, like Brave browser:

 ```sh
 flatpak install flathub com.brave.Browser
 ```

+Explore more apps with:

+{{< cards cols="2" >}}
+  {{< card link="https://flathub.org/" title="FlatHub" >}}
+  {{< card link="https://snapcraft.io/" title="SnapCraft" >}}
+{{< /cards >}}

 ### FireBat Trip Planner